 - 10.1.1 Procedural penalties are imposed when a competitor fails to comply with procedures specified in a written stage briefing.
-The Range Officer imposing the procedural penalties must clearly record the number of penalties, and the reason why they were imposed, on the competitor's score sheet. - 10.1.2 Procedural penalties are assessed at twice the value of a single maximum available scoring hit on an IPSC paper target as stated in Appendix B. If the maximum available scoring hit on an IPSC paper target is 5 points, each procedural penalty will be minus 10 points each. - 10.1.3 A competitor disputing the application or number of procedural penalties may appeal to the Chief Range Officer and/or Range Master.
+The Range Officer imposing the procedural penalties must clearly record the number of penalties, and the reason why they were imposed, on the competitor's score sheet. - 10.1.2 Procedural penalties are assessed at minus 10 points each. - 10.1.3 A competitor disputing the application or number of procedural penalties may appeal to the Chief Range Officer and/or Range Master.
 A competitor who continues to be aggrieved may then lodge an appeal for arbitration. - 10.1.4 Procedural penalties cannot be nullified by further competitor action.
 For example, a competitor who fires a shot at a target while faulting a line will still incur the applicable penalties even though he subsequently shoots at the same target while not faulting the line.